Information for EU citizens and their families applying to the EU Settlement Scheme.

 Scan your document

-The app will prompt you to adjust your Android phone to make sure you capture your document effectively.
+The app will prompt you to adjust your phone to make sure you capture your document effectively.
 These prompts will appear in a text box at the top of your screen.

 Check your document’s information